Love Your Pet, Not Your Pet Allergies

 If you have rugs, carpets, or upholstered furniture you can apply tannic acid or other neutralizing agents to denature the protein.
 Tannic acid is so powerful that it will only need to be applied a few times a year.
 Unfortunately tannic acid can also stain.
 If you have light colored items you may want to use a denaturing agent such as Allersearch ADMS Anti-Allergen Spray.
 This can be safely applied once a month and will not stain or discolor the treated items.

-With a little effort you can live with your pet and your pet allergies and reap the rewards of pet ownership.
+With a little effort you can live with your pet and your pet allergies.
+We do!

 Wishing you the best of health